jmcphers/jmcphers.github.io/_posts/2016-11-09-hugo-and-travis.markdown

 categories: hugo, web development
 ---

 As an occasional web developer, I used to build sites with Wordpress, but have recently become enamored with static site generators.
 There's just something ineffably elegant about having the site pre-built.

 There's no code on the web server to break, or patch, or hack.
 There's no server configuration to screw up.
 Static sites just Exist, in pristine immutability.

 Even better, a static site is usually constructed with plain text files, which means you can use version control systems like Git to manage your content.
 Want to experiment with an alternate version of the site without messing up the copy everyone sees?
 Or be able to roll back to any point in time?
 Or have a transparent log showing exactly who changed what and when?
 All of these capabilities and more, often implemented with varying degrees of success by big content management systems, are supported with simplicity and elegance by version control systems.

 One big drawback to static sites, though, is that in order to *change* them, you have to *rebuild them*.
 This brings about the dreary requirement of having to *install and run software on a computer* in order to update your site.
-Even if it's not particularly needy software, it's a huge hurdle, especially compared to the convenience of updating content quickly, through a web interface, on any computer offered by Wordpress and friends.
+Even if it's not particularly needy software, it's a huge hurdle, especially compared to the convenience of updating content quickly through a web interface.

 This will not do.